DR. SEUSS’S RED FISH, BLUE FISH: Episodes 1.1-1.3

 No alcohol use;

-In one episode, characters jump into a leaf pile someone else had raked up, but they immediately offer to clean up the mess they made.
-In another episode, one character lies about who he is to gain entry to the house but is eventually invited in by the end.
-In one episode, characters take part in a car race and the other competitors cheat to get ahead.
-The cheaters all end up crashing their cars, but the winners share their first place win with them out of kindness.
+Characters jump into a leaf pile someone else had raked up in Episode 1.2 but they immediately offer to clean up the mess they made, one character in Episode 1.3 lies about who he is to gain entry to the house but is eventually invited by the end, and characters take part in a car race in Episode 1.3 but the other competitors cheat to get ahead (the cheaters all end up crashing their cars, but the winners share their first place win with them out of kindness).

 More Detail:

-In Episode 1, Red Fish and Blue Fish are babysitting their friend’s baby — and learning about “quiet vs. loud.”
-The baby is asleep, and the two fish are determined to keep it that way, but visits from a vocal teacher and a marching band throw a wrench in those plans.
+In Episode 1, Red Fish and Blue Fish are babysitting their friend’s baby and learn about “quiet vs. loud.”
+The baby is asleep, and the two fish are determined to keep it that way.
+However, visits from a vocal teacher and a marching band throw a wrench into those plans.

 Their next adventures in this episode include the fishes’ attempts to successfully clean a friend’s pet bird (“clean vs. dirty”), a cross-town race to recover a forgotten teddy bear from a cab (“go vs. stop”), and a chaotic night on the farm, thanks to one chicken who refuses to go to bed (“lock vs. unlock”).